soundasleep/jevon.org/wiki/windows.md

 * mmc - opens up the management console, you can then add Computer Management (etc) snap-ins
 * findstr - <a href="http://superuser.com/questions/300815/command-prompt-msdos-windows-7-grep-equivalent">a grep-ish string finder</a>, so you can `type file | findstr /r /c:"string" /i`

 If you are installing Windows pre-SP1, the most common answer on the Internet is that a registry entry over 8KB is trying to be installed.
 There is a <a href="http://support.microsoft.com/kb/981542">hotfix available</a>, which you can install by copying onto a USB stick and accessing it via command line.
-Make sure you get the correct (x86 or x64) fix.
+Make sure you get the correct (x86 or x64) fix, x64 is hidden away on the captcha'd page.
+If you try to install over SP1 you will get "This update is not applicable for your computer."

 You can also use `tracerpt` to translate the setup log (binary) <a href="http://theblownlightbulb.com/2011/01/03/fix-windows-could-not-finish-configuring-the-system-oobe-error-message/">into a human-readable format</a>, you can do this all within the command prompt.
 This can help you find invalid/bad registry keys that you can delete with `REG DELETE <key>`: